inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 }
 ```

-It has some issues: if we try to evaluate a sufficiently large expression it will fail with a stack overflow - we're not likely to hit that case here, but this is a real problem when working with larger recursive data structures, like file trees or version control repository state.
+It has some issues: if we try to evaluate a sufficiently large expression it will fail with a stack overflow - we're not likely to hit that case here, but this is a real problem when working with larger recursive data structures.
 Also, each recursive `eval` call requires us to traverse a boxed pointer.
 This means we can't take advantage of cache locality - there's no guarantee that all these boxed pointers live in the same region of memory.

+## Optimizing for performance

-We're going to sketch out a more idiomatic and performant expression language, using a Vec of values (guaranteeing memory locality) with boxed pointers replaced with usize indices pointing into our vector.
+We can fix that by writing an expression language using a Vec of values (guaranteeing memory locality), with boxed pointers replaced with usize indices pointing into our vector.

 ```rust
 pub enum Expr<A> {